Graymizu/CSC174-Assignment09/README_BC_.txt

 delete and update functions should let the user know if there wasn't anything to be deleted. (ex. sorry id# doesn't exist) updating- survey should autofill with original answers

-  Anthony(IA) (Things he wants me to complete)
-  Create the "user" database based off the login code that was already uploaded.

   For this Project, more of the PHP and MySQL code is already implemented since we are using another project.